A typical A level lesson

 Students should now have sufficient understanding to enable them to answer the key question in their SLR.
 They do this by adding the assets they created from the bite-sized activities and supplementing these with additional notes, descriptions, explanations, annotations and illustrations.
 The notes they made for homework will help with this too.
 Students won’t need all the assets and they will need to be selective about which ones to include.

 Students should be encouraged to complete this independently so the work is differentiated by the students themselves.
 Students can add additional pages to their SLR to include as many assets as they need to answer the key question.

 We suggest students complete their SLR at their own pace, only starting it in the lesson and completing it during private study periods.

 A good SLR would capture all the required knowledge and understanding succinctly, creating what is known as a knowledge organiser.
 Encourage students to use short sentences, bullet points and annotations to make revision easier.

 Programming / Project

-Most lessons should include some time for programming.
-A premium subscription includes lots of tasks and challenges for students to self-select and attempt.
+Many lessons should include some time for programming.
+A Craig’n’Dave membership includes lots of tasks and challenges for students to self-select and attempt.
 At A level we encourage students to have another go at the same programming tasks and problems they tackled at GCSE in a different programming language.
-Due to the way the programming problems were differentiated at GCSE there will be plenty of new problems for students to tackle that they haven't attempted before using the same resources.
+Due to the way the programming problems were differentiated at GCSE there will be plenty of new problems for students to tackle that they haven’t attempted before using the same resources.